REBELinBLUE/deployer/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 *If your issue requires any specific steps to reproduce, please outline them here.*

 ### Screenshots

 *If applicable, add screenshots to help explain your problem.*

 ### Environment info

-Visit `/admin/sysinfo` on your install and click the "Get System Report" button.
-Paste the report here, if you can't please provide the following instead.
+Please provide the following instead.

 - Operating System:
 - PHP Version: